Yuezheng Ling

-Yuezheng Ling (乐正绫 (Yuèzhèng Líng)) is a vocal created by Shanghai Henian Information Technology Co.
+Yuezheng Ling (乐正绫 (Yuèzhèng Líng)) is a Chinese vocaloid created by Shanghai Henian Information Technology Co.
 Ltd and was released for Vocaloid 3.

 Development

 To create strong support for the first Chinese Vocaloid, a contest was held to pick the most popular design.
 The winning entry would become a Vocaloid, while the runner up entries were included in the Vocaloid promotions.
 Yuezheng Ling was one of the runner up entries and appeared alongside Luo Tianyi in several animated shorts.

 However, soon after Luo Tianyi was released, Shanghai Henian Information Technology Co.
 Ltd lost the rights to produce Vocaloids ending the Vocaloid China project.
 In March 2014, Shanghai Henian repurchased the character rights for all of the Vocaloid China cast members and relaunched the project as Vocanese.

 Later, Vocanese confirmed that they had previously contacted some voice actresses and considered them to be less risky and had better efficiency.
 However, they refused to ignore any other potential voices for their new vocal, thus the audition was launched.
 In another response, Shanghai Henian stated that the participants' voices would be posted on the official Ling Weibo page.

 On October 15, 2014, the winner was revealed to be Qi Inory and recording for two vocals began, one of which being the vocal of Ling.
 On November 20, Vocanese confirmed that even though Vocaloid 4 was revealed, they were still going to release Ling for Vocaloid 3.

+An updated Vocaloid 5 version was released in February 2023.